About client settings in Configuration Manager

 If the client reaches the data transfer limit for the metered internet connection, the client no longer tries to communicate with Configuration Manager sites.

-Block: The Configuration Manager client does not try to communicate with Configuration Manager sites when it is on a metered internet connection.
-This is the default option.
+Block: The Configuration Manager client doesn't try to communicate with Configuration Manager sites when it's on a metered internet connection.
+This option is the default.

 Allow power management of devices

 Set this option to Yes to enable power management on clients.
 For more information, see Introduction to power management.

 Allow users to exclude their device from power management